hitman-dev/NIFTY50_Stock-Analysis/README.md

   - API link :- 'https://pypi.org/project/yfinance/'

 ## Model training and dynamic updation on github
 All the models related to stocks were trained on a scheduled notebook on a weekly basis.
-This models were trained on the [Deepnote](https://deepnote.com/) and the final models were pushed to the Github repository with the help of [GitPython ](https://gitpython.readthedocs.io/en/stable/tutorial.html) library.
-THus we will always get updated models every week.
+These models were trained on the [Deepnote](https://deepnote.com/) and the final models were pushed to the Github repository with the help of [GitPython ](https://gitpython.readthedocs.io/en/stable/tutorial.html) library.
+Thus we will always get updated models every week.

 All this was done to save the resources on the streamlit server side.